Google Chrome Errors: Common Issues and How to Fix Them

 Possible Causes:

-- Corrupted Chrome profile
+• Corrupted Chrome profile

-- Conflicting software (antivirus/firewall)
+• Conflicting software (antivirus/firewall)

-- Outdated Chrome version
+• Outdated Chrome version

 How to Fix:

-✅ Restart your computer – A simple reboot can resolve temporary glitches.
+Restart your computer – A simple reboot can resolve temporary glitches.

-✅ Run Chrome in Safe Mode (Disable extensions):
+Run Chrome in Safe Mode (Disable extensions):

-✅ Reset Chrome Settings: - Go to
+Reset Chrome Settings:

-and click “Restore settings to their original defaults”.
+• Go to chrome://settings/reset and click “Restore settings to their original defaults”.

-✅ Reinstall Chrome – Uninstall and download the latest version from Google Chrome’s official site.
+Reinstall Chrome – Uninstall and download the latest version from Google Chrome’s official site.

 ERR_CONNECTION_TIMED_OUT / ERR_CONNECTION_RESET